alexander-pick/apinject/readme.md

 APInject is a Linux process injector which is designed to inject itself into the target process, instead of using an external library.

 I wrote the project because the available injection tools didn't fit my needs and I saw some space for optimization.
 Somehow I like to take compilers to their limits at times, even if it is time consuming.
+Similar techniques are used for years, but the easy to use PIE techniques died with newly integrated checks in recent glibc versions.
+Time for something different.

-The project should give you an easy to use platform for own experiments.
+APInject should give you an easy to use platform for own experiments.
 It was written to be lightweight, easily understand- and extendable.
 It also has a lot of comments for those who want to play around with it.
 It might not conform with everyone's coding standards but that wasn't the goal here.

+Tested on Ubuntu 22.04 and 18.04, the demonstrated technique should work on most modern Linux distributions.

 ## A True Linux Executable And Library Hybrid

 APInject is a true hybrid binary, ELF library and executable at the same time, working on latest Linux systems at the time of writing.
-There is very little information how to proper create such a binary available, most of it beeing outdated.
+There is very little information how to proper create such a binary available, most of it being outdated.

-ELF is great for such experiements but recently the developers of glibc cracked down on easy approaches.
+ELF is great for such experiments, but recently the developers of glibc cracked down on easy approaches.
 Since glibc 2.34, just creating a PIE executable isn't working anymore. `dlopen()` was merged into `glibc` and checks were added to prevent simple PIE binaries to be loaded as library.
 So I had to find my own way of doing it.
 Still the code is backwards compatible.

 Instead of using PIE code I created a true hybrid binary.
 I implement my own start code including `__libc_start_main `loading and manually add the `.interp` section to make it work.
 There is no traditional `main()` in this project as it is normally initialized by the generic linked `_start ` code in `crt`.

+Careful readers might see that `launcher()` replaces `main()` in the start code.
+I had to do this to keep backwards compatibility to older glibc versions.
+New glibc can handle a `0` in this place and the code will still run via the constructor, older glibc versions will simply segfault.

 To get into the code, look at `apinject.c` and `start.s` for a start.